trychlos/TheToolsProject-Perl/README.md

 But, most of all, __TheToolsProject__ materializes a work paradigm where all environments managed by our IT team use the exact same version of scripts and configuration files.

-No more install scripts where we must slightly update scripts or configuration files when moving from an environment to another and this implies a much better quality of these moves.
+No more install or manage scripts which must slightly be updated when moving from an environment to another and this implies a much better quality of these moves.
 Instead of this painful work, just one configuration file which contains all parameters required for all managed environments.

 No more scripts which must be modified for targeting one SGBD or another depending of the current environment.
 Instead of that, just one configuration file which contains all parameters required for all managed environments.

 As a plus, __TheToolsProject__ brings to the daily usage some comfortable enhancements:

 - usage of the system environment is minimized as this is (actually used to be) a limited resource; instead of having accounts whose system environments happen to be polluted by the environment variables set by each and every application component (file transfer, sgbd monitor, and so on), needed variables are internally set by the __TTP__ scripts themselves;